RohanRks23/airplane_mode/README.md

 If you prefer to test the application by setting up a local frappe bench environment (Follow the link provided below).

    - Follow the official Frappe Framework Installation guide: https://docs.frappe.io/framework/user/en/installation
-   - Create a site in the frappe bench enviornment using the `bench` command:
+   - Create a site in the frappe bench environment using the `bench` command:
    ```
    bench new-site <site-name>
    ```